18F/18f.gsa.gov/_posts/2019-07-16-on-the-road-to-innovation.md

 ORNL's applied research facilities including the Manufacturing Demonstration Facility; National Transportation Research Center; Grid Research, Integration, and Deployment Center; and the Carbon Fiber Technology Facility.
-She also stopped by ORNL’s Big Science tools to check out the Spallation Neutron Source and Oak Ridge Leadership Computing Facility, home to Summit.
+She also stopped by ORNL's Big Science tools to check out the Spallation Neutron Source and Oak Ridge Leadership Computing Facility, home to Summit.